mattias-p/topo/README.md

 time out before producing.
 Multiple tokens may be awaited simultaneously.

+Execution continues until no transitions are enabled firing.
+The marking at the time of termination is the output marking.

+No order is imposed on the order of the firing of transitions.
+The output marking is not supposed to be affected by the order of execution.
+If the output marking is indeed affected by the order of the firing of transitions, then either there is a bug in the algorithm or the server responses are affected by the order of the queries.

 The color set of a place is a tuple of elements for the following possible
 types:
  * ADDR - An IPv4 or IPv6 address
  * FQDN - A fully qualified domain name
  * RESP - A handle representing an outstanding DNS request

-Execution continues with enabled transitions firing in any order until no transitions are enabled firing.
-The marking at the time of termination is the output marking.

-Assuming that all of the servers being queried give the same response for the same query (modulo TTLs and SOA SERIALs) for the duration of the execution of the CPN, the output marking is a function of the input marking and the starting time of the execution.
-The output marking is not supposed to be affected by the order of execution.

 ## Functions